Skip to content

 GreenCardTracker .com

-How the EB-5 rural set-aside lets investors skip the backlog — eligibility, rural TEA requirements, priority processing, and the no-wait advantage for all countries.
+EB-5 rural set-aside: skip the visa backlog with priority processing — rural TEA rules, investment amounts, and the no-wait advantage for investors worldwide.

 The EB-5 rural set-aside is the biggest change to the investor visa program in a generation.
 Under the EB-5 Reform and Integrity Act of 2022, Congress reserved 20% of all EB-5 visas — about 2,000 per year — for investments in rural targeted employment areas, and instructed USCIS to give those cases priority processing.